 • Ignoring neutral feelings

-The contemplation of vedanāya samudayo reveals how feeling arises due to contact (phassa), while vedanāya atthaṅgamo shows that feelings are fleeting and not under ownership.
+The contemplation of vedanāya samudayo reveals how feeling arises from contact (phassa), while vedanāya atthaṅgamo shows that feelings are fleeting and not owned.

 3. Saññā — Perception